ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/terragrunt_Basic_operations/README.md

 terragrunt apply
 ```

-- After running the commands, we will create our dev infrastucture.
+- After running the commands, we will create our dev infrastructure.
 Go to the AWS console and check the dev resources.

-- Next, go to the `/home/ec2-user/terragrunt` folder and runt the following command.
+- Next, go to the `/home/ec2-user/terragrunt` folder and run the following command.

 ```bash
 terragrunt run-all apply
 ```

-- Go to the AWS console and check the prod, qa, stage resources.
+- Go to the AWS console and check the prod, qa, and staging resources.
 We created all resources with one command.
-If we were to run the entire infrastructure with terraform, then we would have to go to all the environment directories and run the terraform init command on all of them separately.
+If we were to run the entire infrastructure with terraform, then we would have to go to all the environment directories and run the Terraform init command on all of them separately.

-- Check the terragrunt subfolders, all the resulting files (.terraform, terraform.tfstate, terraform.tfstate.backup, .terraform.lock.hcl) and the terragrunt files after running terraform are there.
+- Check the terragrunt subfolders, all the resulting files (.terraform, terraform.tfstate, terraform.tfstate.backup, .terraform.lock.hcl), and the terragrunt files after running terraform are there.
 But the main module subfolders are dry.

 - Finally, destroy all the resources with the following command.